We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 That’s what inspired me to think outside of medicine and think inside like, “How can we find a solution that would make it easier for everybody to look and feel a certain way without being in pain?”

 Wow, what a journey, between being a foot surgeon and then starting this brand!
 I love the products that you have created!
-I think there’s something to be said about products that are actually made by a doctor and a surgeon who understands.
+I think there’s something to be said about products that are actually made by a doctor and a surgeon who truly understands.
 Out of curiosity, were you born in America?

-My parents were in the U.S already, but we have a tradition in our family where the first child is always born at the maternal grandmother’s house.
+My parents were in the U.S. already, but we have a tradition in our family where the first child is always born at the maternal grandmother’s house.
 My mom was born and raised in Bahrain, which is a small island in the Gulf of Arabia in the Middle East.
 So my mom went back to have me at her mom’s house, and then I came back to the States.
 So technically, I wasn’t born here, but I was raised in America.

 We moved a lot as children.
 We lived in New York for 10 years, then we moved to Chicago for about three years, and then my formative years were all in Oklahoma.
 That was a very weird and difficult stage for me, because here I am, on the brink of adulthood, a 13 year-old girl, and we moved from these big cities where there was representation of the brown girl, and now we were in Oklahoma, a small town.